Facilities and Event Management

-All requests for repair and maintenance of any facility should be submitted in writing to the Supervisor of Facilities & Operations.
+All requests for repair and maintenance of any facility should be submitted in writing to the Assistant Director of Athletics for Facilities & Operations.
 Whenever possible, minor repairs are handled by the athletic facilities maintenance staff in order to prevent unnecessary expense to the Department.

-However, when it is determined the assistance of the Department of Support Services is required, the Supervisor of Facilities & Operations will complete an online Pacific Maintenance Work Request Form, in accordance with established procedures of the University.
+However, when it is determined the assistance of the Department of Support Services is required, the Assistant Director of Athletics for Facilities & Operations will complete an online Pacific Maintenance Work Request Form, in accordance with established procedures of the University.

-The Supervisor of Facilities & Operations is responsible for overseeing repair projects that are performed by Support Services staff, including finished repair inspection to ensure that the work is satisfactorily completed prior to signing the completed work order.
+The Assistant Director of Athletics for Facilities & Operations is responsible for overseeing repair projects that are performed by Support Services staff, including finished repair inspection to ensure that the work is satisfactorily completed prior to signing the completed work order.

 Capital repairs are governed by the provisions of the University's Business Policies & Procedures and Contracts & Grants Signature Authority Policy.
-Any request for such a major repair to an athletic facility must be submitted in writing to the Supervisor of Facilities & Operations, who reviews the requests with the Director of Athletics and the Assistant Director of Athletics for Internal Affairs.
+Any request for such a major repair to an athletic facility must be submitted in writing to the Assistant Director of Athletics for Facilities & Operations, who reviews the requests with the Director of Athletics and the Associate Director of Athletics for Internal Affairs.

 For safety purposes, emergency repairs are completed as soon as possible.
 Whenever feasible, allocations for major capital repair projects are requested with the annual budget request.